 3. Increase customer engagement and retention rates: Predictive marketing can be used to generate greater value from existing accounts and improve customer loyalty by increasing a company’s ability to predict the individual needs of their customers and personalize offers based on those needs.
 For example, a company can identify a correlation between specific customer attributes and the products they use to predict which customer segments are likely to need a certain product or service.

 4. Personalize messaging: Companies can use predictive marketing to understand which messages resonate with various prospect and customer segments and offer the right content to help them make decisions.
 Strong customer segmentation is always the foundation for accurate personalized messaging.
 Using predictive marketing and machine learning to improve their segmentation strategies and inform their content, companies can more accurately deliver the right message to different customer segments.

-Conclusion: Companies need to learn how to leverage predictive marketing to stay competitive in a changing marketing.
-By understanding what predictive marketing is, how it can help and the tools needed to apply it, companies can take their marketing strategy to the next level.
+Conclusion: Companies need to learn how to leverage predictive marketing to stay competitive in a changing market.
+By understanding what predictive marketing is, how it can help, and the tools needed to apply it, companies can take their marketing strategy to the next level.

 As Content Marketing Manager, Natasia is responsible for helping strategize, produce and execute Data Axle's content.
 With a passion for writing and an enthusiasm for data management and technology, Natasia creates content that is designed to deliver nuggets of wisdom to help brands and individuals elevate their data governance policies.
 A native New Yorker, when Natasia is not at work she can be found enjoying New York’s food scene, at one of NYC’s many museums, or at one of the city’s many parks with her two teacup yorkies.